By: Ian Jefferies, AAR President & CEO

 Doing so could help federal policy keep pace with innovation within the sector and ensure that railroads are on equal footing with their transportation peers, like commercial trucking.
 Unbeknownst to many, freight railroads — which operate across a 140,000-mile, privately-financed network responsible for moving virtually every sector of the economy — use myriad technologies that improve both the efficiency and effectiveness of incident prevention and mitigation.

-Recent government data show that recent years have been the safest on record for the rail sector, including a 41% reduction in accidents since 2000.
+Recent government data show that recent years have been the safest on record for the rail sector, including a 10% reduction in train accidents since 2009.

 Observers rightly credit investment — averaging $25 billion in recent years – for this success, much of which has gone towards technological solutions such as Positive Train Control (PTC), wayside detectors along track to assess equipment in real-time and ground-penetrating radar that similarly allows railroads to evaluate infrastructure conditions.